Koh Tao Scuba Diving Best Aussie Divers PADI

 Proper weighting is taught in the very first confined water session of the course and continued through each confined water and open water dive.

-Releasing weights in taught throughout the theory component of the PADI Open Water Course and has it own specific skill, Emergency Weight Drop.
-This assists in maintaining positive buoyancy at the surface, especially in an “out of air” situation.
-The Emergency Weight drop was introduced into the PADI Open Water Course after the findings of the above report.
+Releasing weights is taught throughout the theory component of the PADI Open Water Course and has its own specific skill, Emergency Weight Drop.
+In an emergency, this assists in maintaining positive buoyancy at the surface, especially in an “out of air” situation or BCD malfunction.
+The Emergency Weight drop was introduced into the PADI Open Water Course after the findings of the Medical Examination of Diving Fatalities Symposium.

-Ensure that your skill level and familiarity are appropriate for conditions.
+Ensure that your skill level and familiarity are appropriate for the conditions.

-In section three of the PADI Open Water Course, PADI addresses diving within you limits, stating not to exceed the limits of you training or experience.
+In section three of the PADI Open Water Course, PADI addresses diving within your limits, stating not to exceed the limits of your training or experience.
 These limits also apply to dive environments, specialized dive activities (cave or wreck penetration) and or specialized dive equipment.

-Diving beyond our personal limits can cause anxiety and uncertainty as some risk may not be obvious.
-Specialized dives require advanced training in order to recognized and manage risks.
+Diving beyond our personal limits can cause anxiety and uncertainty as some risks may not be obvious.
+Specialized dives require advanced training in order to recognise and manage risks.

 Another important reason to stay within your certification limits is that diving outside your qualifications may void any insurance policy you may policy you may have.